In the US, vermouth is

 The labels on the bottle have been Red for the Sweet Vermouth, and Green for the

-Dry Vermouth (you can rmember this by thinking that in the alphabet, R(ed)s is
+Dry Vermouth.
+You can remember this by thinking that in the alphabet:

 Responding to consumer demand and competition, vermouth manufacturers have